 We have published our own version of this total cost including dealing costs, which we have termed the Total Cost of Investment, or TCI.
-For the T Class Shares in 2017 this amounted to a TCI of 1.09%, including all costs of dealing for flows into and out of the Fund, not just our voluntary dealing.
-As a result of the Investment Management Association's campaign for fuller disclosure we are hopeful that we will eventually get such disclosure from many more funds so that investors can make a well-informed comparison between funds.
-When they are able to do so, we fully expect that the Fundsmith Equity Fund will compare favourably.
+For the T Class Shares in 2024 this amounted to a TCI of 1.05%, including all costs of dealing for flows into and out of the Fund, not just our voluntary dealing.
+This compares favourably with other global equity funds in the UK.